azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ozgurozturknet/day6   ubuntu              1e4467b07108        2 weeks ago         73.9MB
 ```

-We have 2 images stored on our computers.
-But image ids are same, so these are literally the same image but with different names.
+We have 2 images that are stored on our host.
+Image ids are same, so these are literally the same images but with different names.

-We have tagged the image with our Docker Hub id and actually this means that this image is stored on Docker Hub (Remember, image names are also indicates where the image is located).
+We have added a new tag-name to ubuntu:latest image.
+We tagged it with our Docker Hub id.
+This means that this image is stored "or will be stored" on Docker Hub (Remember, image names are also indicates where image is located).
 But it isn't at the moment.
 Let's correct this and push this image to its repository.
 But before that we have to login and authenticate.
-In this way, Docker Hub knows that we're the right person who can push image to this registry.
+In this way, Docker Hub knows that we're the right person who can push this image to its respository.
 Let's login first.

 Type:
 ```shell